Tedconner23/RTS1/README.md

 The current scripts (`ToolbarHandler`, `rtsUnit`, `rtsBuilding`, `SelectionManager` and others) cover basic camera controls, object selection and simple building/unit spawning.
 To reach feature parity with games such as **Warcraft 3**, the following tasks are planned.
 Each item suggests new classes or functions and how they should work together:

+### Map and World

+- Expand the map generator for varied terrain and resource placement.
+  - Extend `MapGenScript` to generate height maps and random resource areas.
+  - Create a **`ResourceSpawner`** that places `ResourceNode` objects at map initialisation.
+- Add a fog‑of‑war system using `GameEntityTrackerItem` visibility data.
+  - Implement a **`FogOfWar`** manager maintaining a visibility grid for each player.
+  - Units register their `GameEntityTrackerItem` so the fog can be revealed as they explore.
+- Support multiple player start locations from `MapInitScript`.
+  - Add a **`PlayerSpawner`** that creates initial buildings and units at each start position.
+- Optional environmental effects such as day/night cycles.
+  - A simple **`DayNightCycle`** script can rotate the directional light over time.
 ### Resources

 - Implement gatherable nodes for `Gold`, `Lumber` and `Steel` using the existing `GameResource` enum.